Testing methods

 - Sample quality

-- DNA quality extracted with liquid biopsy: high
+- Quality of DNA extracted with liquid biopsy: high

 - Potential advantages

-- Large panels of tests can detect mutations
+- Large panels of blood/saliva tests can detect germline mutations

 - Potential limitations